-This technology improves the optical configuration of spectrometers for long path length absorbance measurements for gases and condensed phases.
-Developed by Drs.
-Aldstadt & Geissinger as an improved approach to absorbance spectroscopy, this technology uses a compact optical cavity with a rotating mirror to control the beam path length.
-Based on this technology a prototype was constructed and successfully demonstrated the proof of concept.
+Inventors at University of Wisconsin – Milwaukee (UWM) have developed an improved approach to absorbance spectroscopy.
+This technology improves the optical configuration of spectrometers for long path length absorbance measurements for gas and condensed phase.
+The current technology uses a compact optical cavity with a rotating mirror to control the beam path length.

 For further information please contact: